rcl-ssl/docs/containers/aci.md

 # Create and Azure File Share

 A volume is mounted for RCL SSL AutoRenew to save SSL/TLS certificate files.
-These certificates are used from the voulme by NGINX for SSL/TLS.
+These certificates files are used from the volume by NGINX.

 Create an Azure Storage Account.
 Add two ``File shares`` as follows :